Horst Mahler: Founding of the RAF

 In 1970, he became a founding member of the leftist group, the Red Army Faction (RAF).
-Having earlier befriended Ensslin and Baader, Mahler helped plot to spring Baader from prison after his arrest that year.
-Once Baader escaped, the three, along with Ulrike Meinhof, committed a series of bank robberies in September 1970.
-The four fled to Jordan and trained in guerrilla tactics with the Popular Front for the Liberation of Palestine.
+Having earlier befriended Gudrun Ensslin and Andreas Baader, Mahler helped plot to spring Baader from prison in May shortly after his arrest.
+The four, including Ulrike Meinhof, fled to Jordan and trained in guerrilla tactics with the Popular Front for the Liberation of Palestine.
+On their return, the four committed a series of bank robberies in September 1970.

-After his return from Jordan, Mahler was arrested with fellow RAF members Ingrid Schubert, Brigitte Asdonk and Irene Goergens on 8 October 1970.
+Mahler was arrested with fellow RAF members Ingrid Schubert, Brigitte Asdonk, and Irene Goergens on 8 October 1970.
 He was tried and convicted for the bank robberies and for assisting a prison escape.
 By 1974, Mahler had been sentenced to fourteen years' imprisonment and had had his license to practice law revoked.

 Imprisonment

 In prison, Mahler wrote a manifesto.
 The rest of the RAF, however, resoundingly rejected it, effectively expelling him from the group.
 Mahler now advocated the policies of the KPD/AO (Organization to Rebuild the Communist Party of Germany).
-Then, in 1975, the Movement 2 June took Peter Lorenz hostage and demanded, among others, that Mahler be freed from prison.
+Then, in 1975, the Movement 2 June took Peter Lorenz hostage and demanded, among other things, that Mahler be freed from prison.
 Mahler was offered liberty, but refused it.

 In 1980, Mahler was freed from prison after serving ten years of his fourteen-year sentence.
-This was largely due to the efforts of his lawyer, Gerhard Schröder, who would later become Chancellor of the reunited Germany.
+This was largely due to the efforts of his lawyer, Gerhard Schröder, who would later (1998–2005) be Chancellor of the reunited Germany.
 In 1988, again with the help of Schröder, Mahler was granted permission to resume practising law in Germany.